hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - why use text file (generic file format) instead of using word processed file?
         - file size is smaller
             - takes less storage space
+            - so, has small processing time
         - text format doesnt need to buy license / software
             - eg: of word processing software
         - can be opened by more applications
         - data can be exchanged among different OS / Computers
         - word processing software has many versions
             - one may not support documents made with another verison
+        - its human readable and easy to edit manually
+        - disadvantages
+            - no distinction between text and numeric values
+            - documents will have no formatting
+            - cant embed images / graphics / videos
+            - cannot have tables
+            - resulting layout may make it difficult to read

 - propietrary software
     - software that is owned by an individual or a company (usually the one that developed it)